 The IRMS always strives to be an inclusive organisation.
-Information & Records professionals come from a range of backgrounds, age ranges, genders and ethnicities therefore it is important to us that we reflect that and ensure we offer a Society fit for all.
+Information and Records professionals come from a range of backgrounds, ages, genders and ethnicities, amongst others.
+It's important that we reflect that and ensure we offer a Society fit for all.

-We are always looking for ways to improve how we work but this is a little summary of how currently we work to ensure our events, benefits and volunteering opportunities work for as many as possible.
+We are always looking for ways to improve, but here is a short summary of what we are doing now to ensure our events, benefits and volunteering opportunities work for as many people as possible.

 1. We ensure our speaker base is equal between genders

-In 2019 our Conference speaker line up was one of the best yet and we had a nice split between genders so that both key notes and speakers reflected a wide range of backgrounds and genders.
-There is always room for improvement, and we will always be constrained by who submits a paper, but this is something we actively encourage and are proud of as part of the Conference experience.
+In 2019, our Conference speaker lineup was one of the best yet.
+We had a nice split between genders in the keynote speeches, and session speakers reflected a wide range of backgrounds and genders.
+There is always room for improvement and we will always be constrained by who submits a paper, but this is something we actively encourage and are proud of as part of the conference experience.

-With thanks to input and expertise from our membership we have been able to tailor our production guidance and standards to ensure things like the IRMS Bulletin are produced in layouts, colours and formats that work for those with sight difficulties.
-As reading technology continues to grow, we will be looking to enhance this further and if any members have ideas on how we can make this even better for our members please do get in touch.
+With thanks to input and expertise from our membership, we have been able to tailor our production guidance and standards to ensure things like the IRMS Bulletin are produced in layouts, colours and formats that work for those with sight difficulties.
+As reading technologies continue to grow, we will be looking to enhance this further and if any members have ideas on how we can make this even better for our members, please do get in touch.

 3. We put on events in venues that ensure ease of access where possible

-Both our group events and Conference are our only events where people get together in the same venue.
-For Conference we work to ensure accessibility is a key requirement so that delegates can focus on the great content and networking and not have to worry about getting around.
-For some of our group events we are bound by the generosity of those that give us free meeting spaces however we will do what we can to support our delegates and offer a seamless experience.
+Group events and the Conference are our only events where people get together in the same venue.
+At the Conference we work to ensure accessibility is a key requirement, as we want delegates to focus on the great content and networking, and not have to worry about getting around.
+For some of our group events, we are bound by the generosity of those that give us free meeting spaces, however we do what we can to support all delegates and offer a seamless experience.

-We have no fixed office therefore all our volunteers do their IRMS 'work' from their homes or their work offices (depending on their circumstances).
-This means people don't have to travel to the IRMS all the time and can contribute to the discussion and work regardless of their personal circumstances.
-The IRMS only meets face to face 4 times a year, and again we ensure we meet in venues (typically hotels) we suitable dietary and access requirements for our needs.
+We have no fixed office, therefore all of our volunteers do their IRMS 'work' from home or from their work office (depending on their circumstances).
+People don't have to travel to the IRMS and can contribute to the discussion and work regardless of any personal circumstances.
+The IRMS only meets in person four times a year, and we ensure that we meet in venues (typically hotels) with suitable dietary and access requirements for everyone's needs.

 5. We ensure that our events, forums and social spaces have no space for negative or derogatory views

-We offer a range of channels for members to get in touch with each other, share idea and have discussion on all things Information & Records Management.
-These are, however, governed by a set of rules and standards that make it clear that the IRMS is an inclusive and diverse Society and any behaviour to the contrary may result in channels being blocked off to the guilty party or, at its most severe, expulsion from the Society.
+We offer a range of channels for members to get in touch with each other, share idea and participate in discussions on all things Information and Records Management.
+These are, however, governed by a set of rules and standards that make it clear the IRMS is an inclusive and diverse society.
+Any behaviour to the contrary may result in channels being blocked off to the guilty party or, at its most severe, expulsion from the Society.

 6. We ensure our Conference caters for all dietary needs and has space to ensure mental wellbeing